Loopring/protocols/packages/loopring_v3/README.md

 ## Contract Deployment

 It's recommended to deploy the protocol with **UpgradeabilityProxy**.
-For more information, please see https://blog.openzeppelin.com/upgradeability-using-unstructured-storage .
+For more information, please see https://blog.openzeppelin.com/upgradeability-using-unstructured-storage and https://github.com/OpenZeppelin/openzeppelin-labs/tree/master/upgradeability_using_unstructured_storage.